 OPTION 2: VINTAGE LOCKSETS

-I didn’t have much success in finding good looking vintage sets in usable condition.
+I didn’t have much success finding good looking vintage sets in usable condition.
 I saw one or two but none that blew me away.
 However, (dream door knob alert!)
-I offer the Jonathan Adler as the final word that it is actually possible and to never give up because you just may end up with the greatest hardware ever:
+I offer the Jonathan Adler as the final word that it is actually possible and to never give up because you just may end up with the greatest hardware ever, the elusive Schlage Sahara:

 OPTION 3: NEW KNOBS

 Plenty of lock companies are producing the same classic keyed entry knobs they have been for 50 years.
-On their own they may be boring, but these are the perfect base for gussying up (see #4-6 below!).
+On their own they may be a little underwhelming, but these are the perfect base for gussying up (see #4-6 below!).

 OPTION 4: VINTAGE ESCUTCHEONS